blainekasten/react-global-event-decorator/README.md

 # react-global-event-decorator
 An abuse of the decorator pattern

+### Install
+If you are feeling risky, go ahead and use this.
+You're an adult.

+`npm install --save react-global-event-decorator`

 ##### What is this for?
 Ever had a React component that needed to do things when you clicked anywhere in the DOM?